At a glance

 An extraordinarily sympathetic Schubertian with his crystalline sonority and wonderful tiny rubatos that release avenues of expression even in the simpler momentsGramophone

 2015 saw the launch of ‘Beethoven Plus’ with Krysia Osostowicz; the ten Beethoven violin sonatas alongside ten newly commissioned partner pieces.
 Daniel and Krysia have since given the full cycle at Kings Place, The Sound Festival in Aberdeen, St George’s Bristol, Sheffield University, SJE, Oxford and Kettle’s Yard in Cambridge.
 Further cycles and individual concerts are set to continue over the coming seasons and their five-concert series at new Cedars Hall in Wells has been recorded for release on SOMM Records, the first disc of which was released in May 2018.
 The disc received a rave review from Gramophone Magazine which described it as “…patient, affectionate, warmly conversational, sensitive to harmonic detail… a delight”.
-Other recent releases have included the Brahms cello sonatas (on period instruments) with Robin Michael for Resonus Classics, and works by David Matthews and Fauré with violinist Sara Trickey for Deux-Elles.
+The second, eagerly-awaited disc, will be released in June 2019.
+Other recent releases have included the Brahms cello sonatas (on period instruments) with Robin Michael for Resonus Classics (The Guardian commenting on “masterly pianism”), and works by David Matthews and Fauré with violinist Sara Trickey for Deux-Elles (which Gramophone described as “definitive”).

 Daniel’s piano trio the London Bridge Trio has established itself as an acclaimed presence on the UK music scene, often collaborating with further strings and voice to form challenging and inspiring programmes.
 The trio has recorded two CDs of works by Frank Bridge for Dutton (the most recent of which was shortlisted for the Gramophone Chamber Music Award) as well as Schumann and Faure for Sonimage.
 A further recording was released to a double five star review in BBC Music Magazine, featuring the two piano quartets by Dvorak.
 The trio have given performances at the Wigmore Hall and Kings Place in London, broadcast a live concert from Champs Hill in Sussex on BBC Radio 3 and appeared at Queen’s Hall in Edinburgh.
 In 2016 they presented a four-concert residency at St John’s Smith Square in London, ‘Brahms and His World.’